Osunlade

-Osunlade (/ˌoʊsᵿnˈlɑːdeɪ/; born March 13, 1969) is an American-born musician and music producer.
+Osunlade (/ˌoʊsᵿnˈlɑːdeɪ/; born March 13, 1969) is an American musician and music producer.

 Biography

 Osunlade was born and raised in St. Louis, Missouri.
 He composed music for Sesame Street during the late 1980s and early 1990s.
 Afterward, he moved to Los Angeles, California, where he worked with artists such as Patti LaBelle and Freddie Jackson.
-After a stint there, he moved to New York, where he founded Yoruba Records because of The continued need to create the music i wanted.
-To date he has worked with such artists as Roy Ayers, Nkemdi, Salif Keita, Poranguí, and Cesária Évora.
-In 2006, he released an album titled Aquarian Moon, in 2007, he released an album titled Elements Beyond on the revived Strictly Rhythm Records, and, in 2009, he released the album Passage.
+After a stint there, he moved to New York, where he founded Yoruba Records because of "the continued need to create the music I wanted".
+To date, he has worked with such artists as Roy Ayers, Nkemdi, Salif Keita, Poranguí, and Cesária Évora.
+In 2006, he released the album Aquarian Moon; in 2007, he released the album Elements Beyond on the revived Strictly Rhythm label, and in 2009, he released the album Passage.
 He is a priest of the Yoruba religion of Ifá.
-Because of his beliefs, Osunlade's music has a deep spiritual root in Yoruba traditions that are also reflected in the name of his record label, album covers, and also the titles of some of the tracks he has remixed such as "Obatala y Oduduwa" and "Yemeya."